tytydraco/yessleep/out/There_Is_Something_Living_Inside_My_Wardrobe_But_My_Mother_Tells_Me_Not_To_Worry.md

 *Buzz, buzz.*

 The phone has just gotten a message.
 A message that sends the phone into a tizzy of vibrations, shaking the old wood and reverberating through the hollow wardrobe with an awful groaning noise.
-The same noise that’s been haunting my dreams, awake or asleep.
+The same noise that’s been haunting my dreams.

 *Buzz, buzz.*